 Good candidates for blepharoplasty are individuals who are in good physical and mental health and have reasonable goals for improving the eyelids and surrounding area.
 Most blepharoplasty patients are at least 35 years of age, but if baggy or sagging eyelids run in your family, you may decide to have this procedure done as early as 18 years of age.

 Certain medical or ophthalmic conditions can make this surgery risky.
 These include hyperthyroidism (e.g., Graves’ disease), dry eye or lack of sufficient tears, glaucoma, cardiovascular disease, and high blood pressure.
 Patients with these conditions may be prohibited from undergoing blepharoplasty due to the elevated surgical risks involved.
 Individuals without proper orbital anatomy (insufficient bone structure to support the procedure) may also not be good candidates for eyelid surgery.

 How Blepharoplasty is Performed

 Eyelid surgery is usually performed on an outpatient basis, either in Perimeter Plastic Surgery’s state-of-the-art surgical suite or at one of the area medical facilities where Dr. Deutsch operates.
-The procedure may last anywhere from one hour for a standard one-lid procedure, to two or three hours for a more extensive, two-lid procedure.
-This surgery is normally done while the patient is under local anesthesia with sedation.
+The procedure may last anywhere from one hour for a standard one-lid procedure to two or three hours for a more extensive, two-lid procedure.
+This surgery is typically done while the patient is under local anesthesia with sedation.
 Patients are generally able to go home within an hour or two after the surgery.

-When patients have both their upper and lower eyelids done at the same time, Dr. Deutsch will generally do the work on the upper lids first, before doing the lower ones.
+When patients have both their upper and lower eyelids done at the same time, Dr. Deutsch will generally do the work on the upper lids first before doing the lower ones.
 When the surgery is completed, ointment and bandages will be placed over the eyes to minimize swelling and bruising.